 Spokane volunteers working to develop the 2001 Comprehensive Plan identified important themes in relation to Spokane's current and future growth.
 A series of visions and values was crafted for each element of the Comprehensive Plan that describes specific performance objectives.
 From the Visions and Values document, adopted in 1996 by the City Council, the Comprehensive Plan's goals and policies were generated.
+In 2023, the City endeavored to explore these visions and values further, seeking to refine them in the face of an ongoing housing crisis (see the Spokane Housing Action Plan).
+Accordingly, the City held numerous meetings and roundtable discussions with the public and key housing stakeholders in the region and crafted updates to the vision and values herein.

-Land use is defined as the general location of various uses of land, population density, and building intensities.
+Land use is defined as the general location of various uses of land, concentrations of population, and intensities of development (size, height, lot coverage, etc.).